esphome/esphome-docs/cookbook/lvgl.rst

 MDI icons in text
 -----------------

-ESPHome's :ref:`font renderer <display-fonts>` allows you to use any OpenType/TrueType font file for your texts.
-This is very flexible because you can prepare various sets of fonts at different sizes with a different number of glyphs which is extremely convenient when we're talking about flash space.
+ESPHome's :ref:`font renderer <display-fonts>` allows you to use any OpenType/TrueType font file for your text.
+This is very flexible because you can prepare various sets of fonts at different sizes each with a different number of glyphs; this is important as it may help to conserve flash memory space.

-One example is when you'd like some MDI icons to be used in line with the text (similarly how LVGL's internal fonts and symbols coexist).
-You can use a font of your choice, choose the symbols you want and mix them in a single sized set with icons from MDI.
+One example is when you'd like some MDI icons to be used in line with the text (similar to how LVGL's internal fonts and symbols coexist).
+You can use a font of your choice; choose the symbols you want and mix them in a single sized set with icons from MDI.

 .. figure:: images/lvgl_cook_font_roboto_mdi.png
     :align: center

-In the example below we use the default set of glyphs from RobotoCondensed-Regular, and append some extra symbols to it from MDI.
+In the example below, we use the default set of glyphs from RobotoCondensed-Regular and append some extra symbols to it from MDI.
 Then we display these inline with the text by escaping their codepoints:

 .. code-block:: yaml